About Lori Rosolowsky

 The Darkness Amidst the Light

-Despite the passion for what she was doing and the impact she was making for others in the arts, Lori experienced some dark days.
-After her move to Montana, anxiety and depression resurfaced and powerfully took hold of her.
+Despite her passion for what she was doing and the impact she was making on others in the arts, Lori experienced some dark days.
+After her move to Montana, anxiety, and depression resurfaced and powerfully took hold of her.

 Recovered and thriving, Lori is now on a mission to share her experience and encourage others not to hide or feel shame if they are struggling with mental health challenges.
-Like Robyn, Lori feels that mental health illnesses are no different than diabetes, cancer or heart disease.
+Like Robyn, Lori feels that mental health illnesses are no different than diabetes, cancer, or heart disease.
 They should be discussed and treated.
-There is no shame in mental illness, nor should there be judgement.
+There is no shame in mental illness, nor should there be judgment.